-Panorama of Mars from Larry's Lookout, taken by Spirit.
+The University of Sydney Panorama of Mars from Larry's Lookout, taken by Spirit.

+Barchan sand dunes, migrating due to a persistent wind flowing right to left from the mesas on the right.
 Typical air temperatures on the Martian surface range from -80°C at night to 0°C in the afternoon.
 Soil temperatures can get as high as 10°C in the afternoon.